piku0709/Priyanka-Angular-Projects/README.md

    - every observable has a pipe method, which can be used to format data received from observables
    - pipe can take unlimited aount of arguments or operators
    - operators are useful to change the format of data from observables, for ex - by calling a map operator from 'rxjs/operators' inside 'pipe' method
-   - Subject is also an object (special kind of observables) we can subscribe to, but its more active than observables, we can cal next()
+   - Subject is also an object (special kind of observables) we can subscribe to, but its more active than observables, we can call next()
    - but when we create observables, we call next() from inside observables
    - Subjects from 'rxjs' are better altrnatives than EventEmitters from '@angular/core'
    - if you subscribe to EventEmitters, better use Subjects